FlipsideCrypto/ethereum-models/models/doc_descriptions/transactions/eth_tx_position.md

 {% docs eth_tx_position %}

-[BETA TABLE] - The position of the transaction within the block.
+The position of the transaction within the block.

 {% enddocs %}